You generally contribute to your plan through deductions from your pay. Your employer may also contribute on your behalf.

 The fees you pay may be the investment management fees, a monthly membership fee, an asset based administration fee, and if you are offered and take out an insurance cover, insurance premiums will also be deducted.

 Investment management fees will vary depending on the investment option or options you invest in.
-Please read the investment statement and the “Your plan details” booklet specific to your plan.
+Please read the product disclosure statement and the “Your plan details” booklet specific to your plan, available from your employer or after you sign in to your account.

 Your online account gives you secure access to your investment information anywhere anytime.